jschueller/openturns/python/doc/developer_guide/library_development.rst

        };

        END_NAMESPACE_OPENTURNS

-       #endif // OPENTURNS_MYCLASS_HXX

-   to prevent from multiple inclusions.

    See any pair of .hxx/.cxx files in the current directory and the PGQL document for the  coding rules: case convention for the static